Soni96pl/blueprint-fuzzy-select/README.md

 `needle` is a selected option out of `haystack`.

 ---
+**onAdd(input)** *(type: `function`)

+A function to perform when users adds a new option.
+Should return a new option based on an input.
+If not specified adding new options will be disabled.

+---
 **onInput(input)** *(type: `function`)*

 A function to perform when user inputs a text.